hdachev/fakeredis/README.md

 in Redis it appears to be perfectly legitimate to have `SORT myset ALPHA LIMIT 0 5`, but in fakeredis this will currently return a syntax error.

-I'm open to discussion on both points.
+I'm totally open to discussion on both points.